 How to Find a Therapist for your Child

-Finding a therapist for your child can take time.
+Finding a teen therapist for your child can take time.
 It will likely take several different phone calls and time on internet searches.

 - Contact your insurance company to find a list of in-network providers.